greggersaurus/OpenSteamController/ReverseEngineering/usbInterface.md

 ## EP3 (Controller)

-This does not produce output by default (since custom HID only steam knows how to interact??).

-TODO: Map out messages with Steam running and controller in EP3 mode, or look online for people who mapped this all out already
+See the [valve_protocol.md](./valve_protocol.md) file for more information on

 # Booting

 This section details booting the controller via USB connection, with the focus being on what may be causing the jingle to play.

 * Connecting to wall adaptor (i.e. no OS interaction)
     * LED illuminates, but no jingle and Right Trackpad is not in mouse mode (not haptic feedback)